poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 ![Poppy home page](img/IHM/accueil_poppy_local.PNG)

-Click on the **"Jupyter — Python, Terminal"** link and after, select on the left "New" and "Terminal".
+Click on the **"Jupyter — Python, Terminal"** link and after, select on the right "New" and "Terminal".
 <img src="img/IHM/jupyter_new_terminal.png" alt="Jupyter terminal" height="300">

 You have now access to the Terminal: